konfuzio-ai/konfuzio-sdk/docs/dvui/modes.md

 ## Read Only Mode

 This is the default mode of the app.
-In this mode, you will have a sample document with annotations that you can only preview.
+In this mode, you will have a sample Document with annotations that you can only preview.
 The default API endpoint will be https://app.konfuzio.com and no user account is needed.

 ## Full Mode